rstraub/learning-hours-scala/README.md

 - Ranges
 - Non-strictness (Lazy Evaluation)

-Which we'll dive into these today.
+Which we'll dive into today.
 Exercises can be found in the `src/main/scala/learninghours/partone` folder.